With the layout superpowers of flexbox, you can align and justify your HTML elements perfectly within the center of its parent element.

 Centering elements vertically has always been a challenge in web design, until flexbox arrived on the scene.
-With flexbox it’s easy to center any element(s) vertically in their parent element.
-Here are three common use cases for centering with flexbox:
+With flexbox it’s easy to center elements vertically in their parent element.

-In this first example, we want to center one element in the middle of a section both vertically and horizontally.
-Here are the steps:
+To center one element in the middle of a section both vertically and horizontally:

 The process is the same for when you want to center a single element that contains multiple elements.
 For example, if you want to vertically center a container that holds a lot of content.
 Set the parent element to flex, then justify and center.

 You can center multiple elements as well.
-For example, if you have three cards and they all need to be stacked and centered horizontally and then centered vertically, you can use flexbox:
+For example, if you have 2 cards and they all need to be stacked and centered horizontally and then centered vertically, you can use flexbox:

 Something went wrong while submitting the form.
 Please contact firstname.lastname@example.org